Frequently Asked Questions

 While I love to be able to do this for other authors, time and circumstances often don’t permit it.
-To that end, all such requests should be directed to my agent, whose information can be found on my contact page.
+To that end, all such requests should be directed to my agent.

 Can you recommend a publisher for my new book?

 Over the course of my career, I’ve worked with a variety of publishers, big and small.
 I’ve even dabbled in the realm of self-publishing.
-The proper publisher for your book will vary depending on the circumstances, but please check out the blog post I wrote giving my best advice on publishers.
+The proper publisher for your book will vary depending on the circumstances.

 What do you think of the recent slew of Roman movies like Centurion and television programs such as HBO’s Rome?
 Are they accurate?